laravel/docs/sail.md

 If you're using PhpStorm, please review JetBrain's documentation regarding [zero-configuration debugging](https://www.jetbrains.com/help/phpstorm/zero-configuration-debugging.html).

-> {note} Laravel sail relies on the ServeCommand under the hood.
-The ServeCommand only accepts the `XDEBUG_CONFIG` and `XDEBUG_MODE` variables as of Laravel version 8.53.0.
-If you are on a version of Laravel older than 8.53.0, you will need to upgrade in order to use this configuration for browser debugging.
+> {note} Laravel Sail relies on `artisan serve` under the hood to serve up the application. `artisan serve` only accepts the `XDEBUG_CONFIG` and `XDEBUG_MODE` variables as of Laravel version 8.53.0.
+Older versions of Laravel (8.52.0 and below) will not properly pass these variables through properly, preventing debug connections.
+You will need to upgrade to at least 8.53.0 to debug this way.

 <a name="sail-customization"></a>
 ## Customization